Treating non-healing bone fractures with stem cells

-UC Davis surgeons have launched a “proof-of-concept” clinical trial to test the safety and efficacy of a device that can rapidly concentrate and extract young cells from the irrigation fluid used during orthopaedic surgery.
+UC Davis surgeons have launched a “proof-of-concept” clinical trial to test the safety and efficacy of a device that can rapidly concentrate and extract young cells from the irrigation fluid used during orthopedic surgery.
 The new approach holds promise for improving the delivery of stem cell therapies in cases of non-healing fractures.

 “People come to me after suffering for six months or more with a non-healing bone fracture, often after multiple surgeries, infections and hospitalizations,” said Mark Lee, associate professor of orthopaedic surgery, who is principal investigator on the clinical trial.
 “Stem cell therapy for these patients can be miraculous, and it is exciting to explore an important new way to improve on its delivery.”